Mont Blanc 4810m 2026

 Permits:

-We adhere to the new permit system on Mont Blanc, where proof of hut bookings is checked on the mountain.
-All our hut spaces are guaranteed.
+For the past few years, a new 'permit' system was introduced on Mont Blanc, where proof of hut bookings was required and checked by Gendarmerie on the mountain.
+This changed nothing for our groups, as hut spaces are guaranteed.
+It does help enforce a 1:2 guiding ratio (1:1 on Traverse) for safety.

 Flexibility: